PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Fall Creek Fishing (September-November)

 Fall creek fishing is all about following the baitfish.
-As shad move shallow, bass go on a feeding rampage.
+As shad move shallow, bass go on a feeding rampage before winter sets in.

 Best Fall Approach: Cover water fast with moving baits.
 Start with: